-I came across an article that is so good, I have to take from it liberally.
-If the New York Times is miffed and wants me to take it down, sure, of course I will.
+I came across an article that is so good, I have to share it liberally.
+If I am told I am running afoul of copyright, I will of course take this blog down.
 But in the meantime, you will learn a lot about healthcare!
 Basically, in this article, the authors, Aaron Carroll and Austin Frakt opine about two-way matchups between eight different countries when it comes to the healthcare systems they have in place to insure and care for the health of their respective citizens.
 This is like a round-robin tournament comparing the strengths and weaknesses of various healthcare systems to each other.
 The article does go into more detail, and is worth a read if you’re that interested.
 Let the games begin!

 The authors of the article vote:

 - Aaron Carroll, a health services researcher and professor of pediatrics at Indiana University School of Medicine

 - Austin Frakt, director of the Partnered Evidence-Based Policy Resource Center at the V.A.
 Boston Healthcare System; associate professor with Boston University’s School of Public Health; and adjunct associate professor at the Harvard T.H.
 Chan School of Public Health

 And so do the following three economists and physician experts in healthcare systems:

 - Craig Garthwaite, a health economist with Northwestern University’s Kellogg School of Management